2 Syntax

 • Avoid position-based switch() statements (i.e. prefer names).

-• Each element should go on its own line.
+• Each element should go on its own line unless all element can fit on one line.

 • Elements that fall through to the following element should have a space after =.